andrewbolster/andrewbolster.github.io/_posts/2020-02-18-mosquitto-mqtt-emon-pi-open-energy-monitor-forwarding-bridge.md

 ---
+date: 2020-02-18 16:40 +0000
 layout: post
+tags:
+- pi
+- networking
+- iot
+- emon
+- farset
+- mosquitto
+- mqtt
+- raspberry pi
 title: Mosquitto (MQTT) Emon Pi (Open Energy Monitor) Forwarding Bridge
-tags: iot, mosquitto, mqtt, networking, farset, raspberry pi, pi, emon
-date: 2020-02-18 16:40 +0000
 ---

 Super quick one this time; I've been experimenting with [MQTT](http://mqtt.org/) to act as a central messaging broker for "Farset In-Space Related Stuff" as part of the near continuous [renovations and expansions](https://blog.farsetlabs.org.uk/2019/09/farset-labs-2-0-nearly-ready-to-go/).

 We previously had a well configured [EMonPi](https://wiki.openenergymonitor.org/index.php/EmonPi) set up with nice dashboards and things, but that died a death at some point during the move, who knows.